joe20050108/exsrc2utils/README.md

 Below is a list of branches that have been tested with the tool:
 - Source Filmmaker Branch (most content from this build is stable and should work nicely.)
+  - Half-Life 2

 Below is a list of branches that DON'T work with this tool (in SteamVR):
 - Left 4 Dead 2 (most content works, but player models crash the engine.)
+- Half-Life 2 (seems to crash on most models)

 ## vmt_to_vmat.py